Accreditation

 Learners will be required to participate in a live fire scenario set by the trainer to confirm their understanding and safe use of a fire extinguisher.

-Successful learners will be awarded an Essential Site Skills Fire Extinguisher Training certificate and photo ID card valid for 3 years.
+Successful learners will be awarded an Essential Site Skills Fire Extinguisher Training digital PDF certificate, valid for 3 years.

 If more than 10 learners, often split over an AM and a PM session on-site due to it being a short duration course.